nsensfel/nsensfel/README.md

 ## Welcome to my GitHub profile
-I am currently completing a PhD on the analysis of interference caused by cache coherence in COTS multi-cores, at ONERA.

 I am currently looking for a career opportunity in software development for projects in the European space industry.
 Here's [my LinkedIn account](https://www.linkedin.com/in/nathana%C3%ABl-sensfelder-24485b1a1/), and [my personal website](https://noot-noot.org).

 The collection of repositories here is mostly restricted to projects I do in my spare time.
 These do not generally involve anything related to embedded systems programing, as I do not wish to be working on the same challenges at work and at home.